Lori Vallow is facing life in prison for murder. We only know one side of the story

 Conspiracy and greed

-Prosecutors allege that – as well as the cult beliefs – greed also drove the three alleged accomplices to conspire to kill the victims.
+Prosecutors alleged that – as well as the cult beliefs – greed also drove the three alleged accomplices to conspire to kill the victims.

 And based on text messages, internet searches, financial records and witness testimony presented in court, the murders were months in the making.